anodyne/nova3-guide/user/pages/01.basics/07.structure/docs.md

 ##### /bootstrap

-Not to be confused with the Bootstrap framework that Nova 3 uses, the `bootstrap` folder contains files that are used to "bootstrap" the framework. ("Bootstrapping" is the process by which the program is actually started.)
-Including during bootstrapping is the autoload configuration (to make sure everything is available when called) as well as a `cache` folder that contains a few framework generated files for bootstrap performance optimization.
+Not to be confused with the Bootstrap framework that Nova NextGen uses, the `bootstrap` folder contains files that are used to "bootstrap" the framework. ("Bootstrapping" is the process by which the program is actually started.)
+Included during bootstrapping is the autoload configuration (to make sure everything is available when called) as well as a `cache` folder that contains a few framework generated files for bootstrap performance optimization.

 ##### /config